Great Renunciation: In popular culture

 A more recent interpretation is the 2011 anime Buddha: The Great Departure (手塚治虫のブッダ赤い砂漠よ！美しく) by film maker Yasuomi Ishitō.
-This is the first installment of a trilogy of animes based on the first three volumes out of Osamu Tezuka's 14-volume manga series Buddha.
+This is the first installment of a trilogy of anime based on the first three volumes out of Osamu Tezuka's 14-volume manga series Buddha.
 The movie covers familiar elements such as the protected upbringing and the prince's disillusionment with the world, as it deals with the first fifteen years of the prince's life.
 (Note: For the disillusionment and the fifteen years, see Cabrera, David (2011).
 "Buddha: The Great Departure" For the three volumes, see Gray, Richard (2011).
 "JFF15 Review: Buddha – The Great Departure") Prince Siddhārta is depicted as a sensitive person, who is motivated to renounce his life in the palace because of the horrors of war.
 The movie also addresses the philosophical themes that Prince Siddhārtha struggles with, that is, the suffering of old age, sickness and death and how to transcend this.